rdp/sensible-cinema/experimental_readme.txt

 Q. What movies are freely available to watch online?

 A. Not many are available free (hulu, youtube have a few).
-Netflix has quite a few with its default subscription.
+Netflix has quite a few now for money.
-   You can of course use it with any existing DVD, too, or rent or borrow DVD's and watch them using sensible-cinema.
+   You can of course use SC with DVD's, too, or rent or borrow DVD's.
-   If they have a delete list (or you can create your own for them).
+   (If they have a delete list (or you could create your own for them if not...).)

 Q. Why does my mouse bounce up and down while sensible-cinema is going?

-A. This enables your player to keep its on-screen time tracker, which in turn allows sensible-cinema to track where you're at.
-Message me if this bugs you too much and we'll see what we can do about it.
+A. This enables your player to keep its on-screen time tracker, which in turn allows sensible-cinema to track where you're at time position.
+Message me if this bugs you too much and we'll see what we can do to alleviate it.

+To create a new player, basically you have to create a new descriptor, then add unit tests for all of its digits, to make sure they OCR well :(
+A bit convoluted, I agree.
+Ping me if you want one added.